spikedoanz/spikedoanz.github.io/content/taking-back-the-web.md

 # taking back the web

 ---
+> what if using the internet could be nice?
+---

 - the internet used to be an amazing place
 - that was until, the algorithms hit. first google, then youtube, then reddit, then facebook, instagram, reddit and tiktok